barotto/IBMulator/BUILD_WINDOWS.md

 4. run autoreconf (only once, not needed if you build again):
 `autoreconf --install`
 5. Configure IBMulator:
-`./configure`
-for static linking add `--enable-static`
+`./configure --enable-static --prefix=/c/workspace/IBMulator/release`
+(for dynamic linking remove `--enable-static`)
 use the `--help` option to see the available build options;
-use the `--prefix` option to install the program with all its assets inside a folder of your choosing (see [below](#installation) for more info).
-Example:
-`./configure --prefix=/c/workspace/IBMulator/release --enable-static`
+see [below](#installation) for more info about the `--prefix` option.
 6. Build:
 `make -j$(nproc)`
-7. Install only if you used the `--prefix` option:
+7. Install (only if you used the `--prefix` option):
 `make install`

+If you followed the instructions you'll find IBMulator inside the `release` folder.
+You can now move and rename the `release` package.

 ### Installation
-In order to use the program you'll need to "install" it.
-The install process is not a Windows program installation.
-Its purpose is to organize the executable and its assets inside a folder from which the program can run.
+The installation process is not a Windows program installation.
+Its purpose is to organize the executable and its assets inside a folder from where the program can run.

 This is the needed directory structure: